PeterHUistyping/PeterHUistyping/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🌱 I’m currently learning all different fields in Computer Science.
+- 🌱 I’m currently learning all different areas in Computer Science.
 - 🔭 You can find lots of interesting Projects and exciting fields that I enjoy in technology.
 - 👯 Love to hear from others and collaborate on things!